 Can openers.
 Whether hand-held or electric, clean after each use.
 After cleaning, wipe with your bleach solution (or commercial disinfectant) and allow to air dry.

 Cutting boards.
-If practical, keep two cutting boards, one for meat and one for fruits and vegetables.
+If practical, keep 2 cutting boards, 1 for meat and 1 for fruits and vegetables.
 Clean after each use.
 The meat cutting board should be sprayed or wiped with your bleach solution and allowed to air dry.
 Rinse the board in clear water before the next use to help remove residual bleach taste from the board.

 Dishrags, towels, sponges, and scrubbers.
 These tend to be highly contaminated.
 You shouldn't use a sponge in the kitchen.
 Use a clean dishcloth daily.
 After use, rinse thoroughly and air dry.
 If you use the dishcloth for wiping the floor or wiping up after pets or any general cleaning, send it to the laundry and get a clean one.
 Scrubbers (metal or plastic) should be washed in the dishwasher each time you run it.
 If you do not have a dishwasher, rinse them thoroughly to remove any visible food residue and soak them in your bleach solution for 10 minutes.